Beyarz/Ways-to-auth/README.md

 - Using a token as your identity
 - SSH & PGP
 - Using your other device as confirmation by sending a key to that device and require you to input the delivered key (signing in to iCloud for example)
-- Relying on platforms such as Github, Google, Facebook to perform the authentication
+- Relying on platforms such as Github, Google, Facebook to perform the authentication (OAuth or similar)
 - Using your phone as two-step-verification via sms
 - Using your phone as two-step-verification via apps like Google / Microsoft authenticator
 - Email / username & password